gornskew/lisply-mcp/README.md

-If you configure this adapter without specifying a backend container image name (or host/port for a remote Lisply service), then by default, it pulls and runs a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which speaks a Common Lisp superset.
+If you configure this adapter without specifying a backend container image name (or host/port for a remote Lisply service), then by default it pulls and runs a [Gendl](https://gitlab.common-lisp.net/gendl/gendl) container, which speaks a Common Lisp superset.
 Work is also in progress on a second reference Lisply backend implementation at the [Skewed